-- 3.3.
+- 3.2.
+The forecast use of grants and contributions by the end of this financial year has been revised to take account of the releasing of £0.100m funds that are no longer required for the original identified purpose and, therefore, can now offset the overall forecast position. - 3.3.
 The Transport Days Equalisation reserve is to enable each year's transport budget to reflect an average year, with the variation in the number of academic days in each financial year being taken account of by this reserve.
 In 2018-19 it is expected that there will be a small use of this reserve in line with its purpose.
-The remainder of the reserve is expected to be required for 2019-20, in line with its purpose. - 3.4.
-The forecast in-year usage of the reserves and provisions includes £0.177m released that are no longer needed for the purposes originally identified.
-This release offsets the overall forecast position and contributes to the (£0.444m) shown in table 1 earlier in this report.
-The remainder of the (£0.444m) has been identified from a review of creditors that are no longer required and a review of grants to identify where conditions have now been met.
+The remainder of the reserve is expected to be required for 2019-20, in line with its purpose.

+3.4.
+The forecast in-year usage of the reserves and provisions includes £0.277m released that are no longer needed for the purposes originally identified.
+This release offsets the overall forecast position and contributes to the (£0.544m) shown in table 1 earlier in this report.
+The remainder of the (£0.544m) has been identified from a review of creditors that are no longer required and a review of grants to identify where conditions have now been met.